-Basically, the combination of free and easily accessible tools help trick otherwise ill-prepared agents and call center solutions.
-Fraudulent callers can use different tools or techniques to simply break through any of the relatively simply barriers that call centers have in place.
+The combination of free and easily accessible tools help trick otherwise ill-prepared agents and call center solutions.
+Fraudulent callers can use different tools or techniques to simply break through any of the relatively simple barriers that call centers have in place.

-The vulnerabilities of a call center come from the nature of how and why call centers operate as well as a number of different outside factors.
+The vulnerabilities of a call center come from the nature of how and why call centers operate as well as several different outside factors.
 On top of Pindrop’s report, Gartner had also released an updated 2017 report on contact center fraud that confirmed, supported, and expanded on Pindrop’s findings.

-According to Pindrop, call center’s inherit weaknesses can be broken down into four categories:
+According to Pindrop, call center’s inherent weaknesses can be broken down into four categories:

-Fraudulent callers can utilize numerous technologies to spoof their caller ID numbers, and the rising use and availability of free VoIP apps have allowed callers to mask their true location and identity.
+Phone fraud can utilize numerous technologies to spoof their caller ID numbers, and the rising use and availability of free VoIP apps have allowed callers to mask their true location and identity.
 With solutions like Google Voice, anyone can register a number from anywhere in the country.
 At this point, that phone number is now no more reliable than an IP address.
-Beyond outside technology, fraudulent callers will also abuse the call center’s technology, most notably IVR systems.
+Beyond outside technology, fraudulent callers will also abuse the call center automations or other forms of the call center’s technology, most notably IVR systems.

 Perhaps the weakest link inside your call center is also your strongest.
 Agents are trained to handle wild emotions from callers and a massive influx of calls on a daily basis.
 But overall, agent training focuses specifically on providing quality service.
-Agents are trained to respond to a caller’s emotion to help deescalate the situation and leave everyone happy.
+Call center employees are trained to respond to a caller’s emotion to help deescalate the situation and leave everyone happy.

 This, unfortunately, creates a large weakness for your call center.
 Fraudulent callers know this, and will use emotion against agents.
-But more importantly, agents simply are not trained to handle or detect fraud.
+But more importantly, agents simply are not trained to handle or detect call center scams.
 And we cannot train all agents to interrogate all calls because that would simply diminish quality and quantity.

 Along with the human aspect of call centers, the overall organization of how a center functions and how calls are handled allows for abuse.
 As mentioned previously, call centers are designed to handle as many calls as possible while still providing complete and total service.
 Agents are not trained to interrogate or act as a fraud defense — they simple handle requests as they come in.

 Agents are measured with how quickly and completely they solve an issue, which is counter-productive to the security sensitive concept of fraud detection.
-Overall, call center fraudsters will “socially engineer” agents and abuse the organization of a system to break through its weak defenses.
-The generic question-based authentication keys are no longer enough as it’s incredibly easy for a fraudster to find out their victim’s mother’s maiden name, address, or phone number.
+Overall, call center scammers rely on spoofing or phishign to “socially engineer” agents and abuse the organization of a system to break through its weak defenses.
+The generic question-based authentication keys are no longer enough to prevent fraud or protect against personal information leaks.

 On top of this, card issuers in the United States have begun rolling out EMV cards with chip authentication, replacing standard PIN numbers and other authentication methods.
 Beyond these systemic factors, fraudsters will go out of their way to compile massive amounts of information on victims to have the perfect answer for every question an agent would throw at them.

-How to Build Up Your Call Center Defenses
+How to Defend a Call Center Against Fraud

 Thankfully, for those concerned about the thread of call center fraud, we have Gartner on our side to help guide us in the right direction.
-In their very detailed report, “Don’t Let The Contact Center Be Your ‘Achilles Heel’ of Fraud Prevention,” analysts Tricia Phillips and Jonathan Care highlighted a number of recommendations to help protect your business and strengthen your call center’s fraud defenses.
+In their very detailed report, “Don’t Let The Contact Center Be Your ‘Achilles Heel’ of Fraud Prevention,” analysts Tricia Phillips and Jonathan Care highlighted several recommendations to help protect your business and strengthen your call center’s fraud defenses.

 Generally, the first step of any security measure is to identify the issue itself.
 But beyond simply knowing the problem exists, a few measures and protocols can go a long way.
-Add in some new technology to leverage big data and analytics, and your contact center can fight back with the same tools the fraudsters are using.
+Add in some new technology to leverage big data and analytics, and your contact center can fight against data breaches with the tools the fraudsters are using.

-- Implement and leverage biometric voice recognition capabilities.
+Implement and leverage biometric voice recognition capabilities.
 Voice recognition technology will do just that — recognize the voices of callers.
-Similar to phone printing technology, software will analyze callers voice and match it up to a known “voice,” generally one recorded on previous phone calls or interactions.
-On the flip side, a business could keep a database of known fraud voiceprints, and identify when software is being used to change a voice.
+Similar to phone printing technology, the software will analyze callers’ voice and match it up to a known “voice,” generally one recorded on previous phone calls or interactions.
+On the flip side, a business could keep a database of known fraud voiceprints, and identify when the software is being used to change a voice.

-But, combine these simple protocols with some of the more intense technology listed above, like fraud analytics and voice biometrics, and your business can build up a proper defense to fraud.
+Combine new protocols with some of the more intense technology listed above, like fraud analytics and voice biometrics, and your business can build up a proper defense to fraud.
 Just as digital and web channels have become more effort than it’s worth, the call center needs to follow suit.
-Now, the human nature of call centers might mean they are impossible to secure 100%, but that doesn’t mean we can’t stop he majority of fraud in its tracks.
+Now, the human nature of call centers might mean they are impossible to secure 100%, but that doesn’t mean we can’t stop the majority of fraud in its tracks.

 While fraud has been increasing, Pindrop also reported that fraud quality has been declining — more copycats and amateurs are trying, and failing to social engineer agents.
 With the proper planning, protocols, and understanding of the issue, call center fraud can easily be defeated.